Documentation

 File & Context Commands

-• /browse: Open file browser to attach files (images, PDFs, text files) to your next message
+• /browse: Open file browser to attach files (images, PDFs, text)

-• /cwd: Open folder browser to choose current working directory
+• /cwd: Open folder browser to set working directory

 Session & Utility Commands

-• /model: Switch between different AI models and providers
+• /model: Switch between AI models and providers

 • /exit: Exit the application